mastanca/webtask-workshop/modules/hello-editor.md

 ## Summary

-You've just seen the basics of using the Webtask editor to create your first Webtask.
-You've then seen how to invoke the Webtask from the runner, in the browser, and then as a Github Webhook.
+You've just seen the basics of using the Auth0 Webtask Editor to create your first webtask.
+You've then seen how to invoke the webtask from the runner, in the browser, and then as a Github webhook.
 Wasn't that easy?
 This is just scratching the surface.

 Now you'll learn how to use the [CLI](hello-cli.md).